-What VPS server to choose: Linux or Windows?
+Linux or Windows?

 The choice of operating system depends on the project objectives.
 Windows and Linux have their own advantages.

 The peculiarity of Linux is its openness.
-Linux is free (unlike Windows, where you have to pay for licenses) and functional: many popular applications and scripts are created specifically to work with Linux.
+Linux is free (unlike Windows, where you have to pay for licenses) and functional: many popular applications and scripts are created specifically to work with it.
 In addition, Linux is often more secure because most attacks are aimed at Windows.

 You can deploy servers with the following Linux distributions:

-- AlmaLinux
+- AlmaLinux;

-- Kali Linux
+- Kali Linux;

-- Oracle Enterprise Linux (OEL)
+- Oracle Enterprise Linux (OEL);

-- Ubuntu
+- Ubuntu.

 Alongside Linux, you can also set up servers on Windows and FreeBSD.